vikejs/vike-react/packages/vike-react-styled-jsx/README.md

 > [!NOTE]
 > Consider making a [Pull Request before ejecting](https://vike.dev/eject#when-to-eject).

-## What it does ?
+## What it does

-The `vike-react-styled-jsx` extension automatically integrates `styled-jsx`'s SSR features under the hood, by creating a style registry, extracting the rendered styles, and injecting them during server-side rendering to avoid FOUC.
+The `vike-react-styled-jsx` extension automatically integrates `styled-jsx`'s SSR features under the hood to avoid FOUC.
+It does this by collecting the page's styles during SSR and injecting them earlier, ensuring that the styles are applied before hydration begins.
 Learn more in the [styled-jsx README > Server Side Rendering](https://github.com/vercel/styled-jsx#server-side-rendering).

 To learn more about how the integration works, have a look at the source code which is small.
-For full control [consider ejecting](https://github.com/vikejs/vike-react/pull/158#ejecting).
+For full control [consider ejecting](https://vike.dev/eject).

 <br/>